naofireblade/clear-theme/README.md

 ## Installation

-1. Copy the folders `themes` and `www` into your home-assistant folder
+1. Copy the folder `themes` into your home-assistant folder
 2. Add this under the section `frontend` in your `config.yaml`:
     ```
     frontend: